Yes, we didn’t know they were a thing either.

 The box …

-Of course any gift box would do … but what about one of these personalised wooden numbers from Etsy.com?
+Of course any gift box would do … but what about one of these personalised boxes from Etsy.com?
 You can then bring it out again next year, when you are forced to continue the tradition you have started.

 One blog I read suggested that a Christmas Eve box can contain practical, every day things that you wouldn’t usually give for Christmas.
 We disagree.
-Fine, fill your box with practical items but at least make sure they are elevated, improved versions – the fluffiest socks, the sweetest book with the prettiest illustrations.
-In no particular order, here are some possible box fillers….
+What child is going to want to open a box like that?

 The traditional Christmas pyjama in tartan with the option to personalise the pocket with your child’s initials.
 Available in three colours, for children aged 0 to eight. £18 each, with an additional £5 for the personalised front pocket.